 You are running your app on the iOS simulator, which currently does not support CoreMotion services.
 You can test the quickstart app on real iOS devices only.

-- HyperTrack notification shows even after app is terminated
+- Why does HyperTrack notification show even after my app is terminated?

-The reason of it, is that on Android API level 19 and below you cannot have more than 65536 methods in your app (including libraries methods).
-Please, check this Stackoverflow answer for solutions.
+This takes place because on Android API level 19 and below you cannot have more than 65536 methods in your app (including methods in libraries).

 SDK dependencies graph looks like below: